mathie/mathie.github.io/_drafts/retrospective-prime-directive.markdown

 production environment?
-Worse still, they also have the context of all the stuff they don't (yet) know: personally, I'd have known how to write the `map` so it didn't leak memory[^3], but what trade off have I made between learning that, and incorporating some other context my colleague knows?
+Worse still, they also have the context of all the stuff they don't (yet) know: personally, I'd have known how to write the `map` so it didn't leak memory[^3], but what trade off have I made between learning that, and incorporating some other context my colleague already knows?

 The trouble with context is that it can get a bit faulty, too.
 This is the fundamental (at least, in my context!) problem with some mental illnesses.
 As a human being, you have *core beliefs*: those things that you've learned from your parents at a young age, and that you know to be true.
-These can be positive traits, like hard work, diligence, honour.
+These can be positive traits, like hard work, diligence, and honour.
 They can also be less positive, like viewing yourself as 'not good enough', or 'not important'.
 These core beliefs can filter all your other experiences -- meaning that the context you build up is biased towards these core beliefs.
-When your context gets messed up like this, you can be still be trying to do what you believe to be the right thing, it's just working on faulty information.
+When your context gets messed up like this, you can be still be trying to do what you believe to be the right thing, you're just working on faulty information.

 A popular technique in retrospectives and post-mortems is to try and figure out the root cause of a particular problem (called 'root cause analysis') on the